Heshan1478/TestLang-Compiler/README.md

 - JUnit Platform Console Standalone 1.9.3 (included in lib/)

 All required JAR files are included in the lib/ directory.

+For the optional backend:
+- Java 17 or higher
+- Maven (bundled with IntelliJ IDEA)

 ---